 Chapter 7 Implications of consistency of hyperbolic geometry 1.
-There are models within $\mathbf{R}^3$ or even $\mathbf{R}^2$ that satisfy the postulates of hyperbolic geometry (Hilbert IBC + HH (p.
+There are models within \mathbf{R}^3 or even \mathbf{R}^2 that satisfy the postulates of hyperbolic geometry (Hilbert IBC + HH (p.
 259) + Dedekind).
 (We get to details around pp. 329-330.)
-This shows that hyperbolic geometry is consistent if our theory of $\mathbf{R}^n$ is (the latter needing the real numbers and hence some level of set theory).
-That is, elementary linear algebra establishes the consistency of hyperbolic geometry just as surely as that of Euclidean geometry - which it does, because $\mathbf{R}^2$ itself is a model of (Hilbert) Euclidean geometry (pp. 139-140 and the Chapter 3 projects).
+The HH hypothesis is actually redundant when we assume Dedekind - see p.
+262. The existence of these models shows that hyperbolic geometry is consistent if our theory of \mathbf{R}^n is (the latter needing the real numbers and hence some level of set theory).
+That is, elementary linear algebra establishes the consistency of hyperbolic geometry just as surely as that of Euclidean geometry - which it does, because \mathbf{R}^2 itself is a model of (Hilbert) Euclidean geometry (pp. 139-140 and the Chapter 3 projects), and a similar statement can be made about \mathbf{R}^3 .
 In fact, the hyperbolic models can be developed within axiomatic Euclidean geometry, so we don't really need the consistency of the real numbers to reach the conclusion, just consistency of Euclidean geometry.
 An ironic consequence of the foregoing is that HE/EV can't be proved within the Hilbert axioms + Dedekind (or your favorite continuity axiom), unless Euclidean geometry itself is inconsistent.
 In other words, if Saccheri et al. had succeeded in "vindicating" Euclid by proving EV, they would have destroyed Euclidean geometry by proving it inconsistent.
 Note that in these models the primitives (especially "straight line" and "congruent") are reinterpreted to mean something rather different than they mean in the embodying Euclidean spaces.
 This may leave the impression that the "true" geometry of a plane really is Euclidean, and hyperbolic geometry describes something different, so why the big deal?
-If you define Euclidean geometry as the geometry of the vector space $\mathbb{R}^2$ with its standard inner product, no one can argue with you.
+If you define Euclidean geometry as the geometry of the vector space \mathbb{R}^2 with its standard inner product, no one can argue with you.
 2. On the other hand, now that we know that HE/EV is not inevitable, or built into the framework of the human mind so that denying it is inconceivable, as so many mathematicians and philosophers used to say, whether the geometry of physical space is Euclidean becomes an experimental question.
 Logically, it is entirely possible that space is hyperbolic, this time with the primitives meaning (almost) exactly what they always have in Euclidean thinking.
 In fact, in modern physical theory (general relativity, cosmology) space is something even more general, not homogeneous (i.e., may be different in different regions) and possibly changing in time.
 It can be "bumpy" as well as curved (see the beginning of Chap.
 8 and the end of Appendix A).
-In other words, nature is not exactly described by the $\mathbb{R}^3$ geometry given by linear algebra.
+In other words, nature is not exactly described by the \mathbb{R}^3 geometry given by linear algebra.
 On the small scale, planets etc. create bumps in the geometry, and the influence of the bumps on moving bodies constitutes the gravitational force of the planets.
 Gravity = nonhomogeneous geometry.
 On the large scale, however, current observational evidence indicates that the average curvature of the observable universe is very close to flat; but there is no good theoretical reason why that must be true, and elliptic (usually spherical) and hyperbolic 3-spaces are frequently studied by serious physicists.
 (Because the universe is expanding, the geometry of four-dimensional space-time is not flat.)
 Beltrami's four models of hyperbolic geometry - 1.
 The pseudosphere or tractrix model (postpone) - 2.
 Klein's disk model - 3.
 Poincaré's disk model - 4.
 Poincaré's upper half plane model And for completeness, recall 5.
 Hyperboloid model.